adamshapiro/project3/README.md

 * The personal touch in this project is the allowance for users to view past orders and whether they are pending or confirmed, and allowing staff to view all past orders and confirm pending orders.

+* Form layout done with help from [this site](https://simpleisbetterthancomplex.com/article/2017/08/19/how-to-render-django-form-manually.html)